-- Impact on outlook / open views as the new properties directly overlooked by this proposal. - Issues of overlooking; as well as general loss of privacy and amenity.
+- Impact on outlook/ open views as the new properties directly overlooked by this proposal. - The layout and massing of the proposals on the plot behind Rose Cottage will give rise to problems of overshadowing in place of sunlight from the South; overall reduction of light; issues of overlooking; as well as general loss of privacy and amenity.